srph/e-dental-re/README.md

 ## Changes

-- Unlike the first version, this project does not support file uploads.
+- This project does not support file uploads.
-- Unlike the first version, this has the calendar to improve the `Schedules` module UX.
+- This has the `calendar` to improve the `Schedules` module UX.
+- Schedules from past dates are no longer manageable.

 ## Limitation